bean-mhm/digit-recognition/README.md

 Before subtracting the gradient value, we scale it by a tiny value like 0.01.
 This is called the learning rate.
 If it's too big, we'll jump around the multi-dimensional hyperspace of possible weight and bias values and never converge to a local minimum.
-If it's too small, training might get very slow, so we need to pick something in the middle.
+If it's too small, training might get too slow, so we need to pick something in the middle.

 # Helpful Resources

-I won't lie, it took me a couple days before I understood how to implement backpropagation, so don't lose hope if the whole thing seems complicated and huge.
+It took me a couple days before I understood how to implement backpropagation, so don't lose hope if the whole thing seems complicated and huge.
 That's because it is!

-These videos and articles helped me get a much better idea of how neural networks learn, so I suggest you watch them too.
+These videos and articles helped me get a much better idea of how neural networks learn, so I suggest you check them out too.

 - [How to Create a Neural Network - Sebastian Lague](https://www.youtube.com/watch?v=hfMk-kjRv4c)